Beta founding offer: lock in 50% off any plan for life, before the beta ends. Claim founding pricing →

 🇬🇧 What PPL needs from your report

-PPL licenses the use of sound recordings across the UK — on broadcast, online, and in public — and distributes the money to record companies and performers.
-It's the recording side of the coin; PRS for Music licenses the underlying song (the composition).
-Since 2018 the two jointly run PPL PRS Ltd for a single public-performance licence, but their royalty collection and distribution stay separate.
+PPL licenses the use of sound recordings across the UK (on broadcast, online, and in public) and distributes the money to record companies and performers.
+It's the recording side of the coin; PRS for Music licenses the underlying song (the composition) and is always a separate licence.
+Since 2018 the two jointly run PPL PRS Ltd for a single public-performance licence, but broadcast and webcast licensing, and the reporting that comes with it, stay with PPL itself.

 Step by step